stuttgart-things/blog/getting-started-with-awx.md

 ## Why AWX in KIND?

 AWX is generally used to manage and automate IT infrastructure, providing a centralized platform for running Ansible playbooks, managing inventories, and handling credentials.
 However, this blog focuses on using AWX as a developer setup to test and learn.
 By leveraging KIND (Kubernetes IN Docker), developers can create a local, isolated environment to experiment with AWX without the need for extensive infrastructure.
-Here are the pros:
+Here are the pros:<br>

-Simplicity and Ease of Setup:
+**Simplicity and Ease of Setup:**<br>
 Kind is straightforward to install and configure, making it accessible for beginners.
-You can quickly spin up a Kubernetes cluster without needing extensive infrastructure or complex setup procedures.
+You can quickly spin up a Kubernetes cluster without needing extensive infrastructure or complex setup procedures.<br>

-Local Development:
+**Local Development:**<br>
 Since kind runs Kubernetes clusters in Docker containers, you can run it locally on your development machine.
-This eliminates the need for cloud resources or remote servers, making it cost-effective and convenient.
+This eliminates the need for cloud resources or remote servers, making it cost-effective and convenient.<br>

-Isolation and Safety:
+**Isolation and Safety:**<br>
 Kind allows you to create isolated Kubernetes clusters.
 This means you can experiment and test AWX without affecting other environments or production systems.
-It's a safe playground for learning and testing.
+It's a safe playground for learning and testing.<br>

-Consistency with Production:
+**Consistency with Production:**<br>
 Kind provides a Kubernetes environment that is consistent with production clusters.
-This helps new users understand how AWX will behave in a real Kubernetes environment, ensuring that what they learn and test locally will be applicable in production.
+This helps new users understand how AWX will behave in a real Kubernetes environment, ensuring that what they learn and test locally will be applicable in production.<br>

-Resource Efficiency:
+**Resource Efficiency:**<br>
 Running Kubernetes clusters in Docker containers is resource-efficient.
-Kind clusters consume fewer resources compared to running full-fledged virtual machines, making it suitable for machines with limited resources.
+Kind clusters consume fewer resources compared to running full-fledged virtual machines, making it suitable for machines with limited resources.<br>

-Community and Support:
+**Community and Support:**<br>
 Kind is widely used and supported by the Kubernetes community.
-There are plenty of resources, tutorials, and community support available to help new users get started and troubleshoot any issues they encounter.
+There are plenty of resources, tutorials, and community support available to help new users get started and troubleshoot any issues they encounter.<br>

 ## Install requirements